Reality TV hooks Tanzania as women win fame, fortune and farm tools

 More than 3,000 women vied to star in the fourth series of Mama Shujaa wa Chakula, or Female Food Heroes in Swahili, which starts filming on Aug.
 1.

-The 18 women who are selected will live together for three weeks on a specially constructed farm, their every move scrutinized by more than 20 million viewers in the east African country.
+The 18 women who are selected will live together for three weeks on a specially constructed farm, their every move scrutinised by more than 20 million viewers in the east African country.

-The audience will vote for their favorite, who wins 20 million Tanzanian shillings ($9,525), as well as farming and fishing tools.
+The audience will vote for their favourite, who wins 20 million Tanzanian shillings ($9,525), as well as farming and fishing tools.

 But the women’s real prize is their new clout as local celebrities.